Standard manages its founding family’s shareholdings.

 We believe in hard work, humility, singularity, skin in the game and generational ownership.
 Preferring listed equities and family-controlled companies, we follow a value investing blueprint — endeavoring the disciplined pursuit of mispriced assets off the beaten path — and preserve a century-long legacy of resilience and entrepreneurship.

-Headed by scientists turned entrepreneurs Jean-Paul and Martine Clozel, Swiss pharmaceutical company Idorsia (SWX:IDIA) was spun-off from its former parent Actelion with a pipeline of eleven compounds, among which four blockbuster materials in late-stage development.
+Headed by scientists turned entrepreneurs Jean-Paul and Martine Clozel, Swiss pharmaceutical company Idorsia (SWX:IDIA) was spun-off from its former parent Actelion with a pipeline of eleven compounds, among which four blockbusters material in late-stage development.
 In Canada, Knight Therapeutics (CAN:GUD) is structured as a carbon copy of Jonathan Goodman’s successful first venture, Paladin Labs, this time with a broader focus on Latin America and a specific expertise in licensing and distribution.

 Trading at the time of our investment for a fraction of their proven reserves value, Canadian low-cost producers Peyto E&D (CAN:PEY), Gear Energy (CAN:GXE) and Petrus Resources (CAN:PRQ), all chaired by Don Gray, represented perfect vehicles to ride the recovery of the oil and gas sector.
 Also listed in Canada, but active in Tanzania and registered in the British Virgin Islands, natural gas producer Orca Energy (CAN:ORC.B), now controlled by the son of its regretted founder David Lyons, operates the Songo Songo field and plays a strategic role in the country’s path to economic development.